Skip to main content

 4. Define Your Git Usage:

-2. For the other push modes, you will be prompted to authenticate with your personal Git credentials.
+(If manual push mode is enabled, you will be prompted to authenticate with your personal Git credentials).

 6. Select a repository and click ‘Next’